 - Want to stop the biological clock and preserve their healthiest eggs

 Do any of these sound like you?
 As you can see, freezing your eggs is a personal choice based on a wide variety of factors.
-Whether you’re considering it because of a health condition or for other reasons, you can trust our Southern California fertility doctor to provide the information and services you need.
+Whether you’re considering it because of a health condition or for other reasons, you can trust our Southern California fertility doctors to provide the information and services you need.

 Egg freezing considerations

 Some women are not good candidates for egg freezing.
 However, don’t despair.
 Women can get pregnant through their 40s and have healthy babies.
-Our Southern California fertility doctor can discuss your fertility concerns and help you determine your next steps.
+Our Southern California fertility doctors can discuss your fertility concerns and help you determine your next steps.